-The City is located in North St. Louis County, which is on the eastern border of the State of Missouri immediately north of the airport at the intersections of Highways I-170; I-270 and MO-370, and less than two miles from I-70.
+The City is located in North St. Louis County, which is on the eastern border of the State of Missouri immediately north of Lambert International Airport at the intersections of Highways I-170; I-270 and MO-370, and less than five minutes from I-70.
 A major interchange of Highway 370 connects the Missouri River Bottoms area, which is home to Cabela's and two business parks, including Park 370 and Hazelwood TradePort, to St. Charles County.
-Hazelwood TradePort, is under construction with seven buildings completed and three more under construction.
-TradePort will then be fully built out.
+Hazelwood TradePort is complete and most, if not all buildings are fully leased.